iliamoradiii/LoginDecorator_Django/README.md

+# Login System Using Decorators
+> Simple project with **Django** Framework 😎
 Hi guys!

-this project is just a simple login system with **Role** feature login detection just validates via decorators to make your code simple and clean
+this project is just a login system with **Role** feature. it validates user via decorators to make your code simple and clean

 thanks for reading ❤️